dghelm/AddALL-Link-Browser-Script/README.md

 # Insert AddAll.com Search to Amazon Pages

-This is a simple browser script for .
-I had a resolution this year to stop giving Amazon money through book purchases, and this helps to quickly find used books.
+This is a simple browser script for Chrome, but their security stuff makes it a pain to keep activated unless I actually submit it to the Chrome store.
+I had a resolution this year to stop spending so much money on Amazon through book purchases, and this helps to quickly find used books from a variety of sources.

 ## Installation